yashpandey2409/solastic/README.md

 🤝 Contributing
 We welcome contributions to Solatic!
 If you have suggestions for improvements, new features, or bug fixes, please open an issue or submit a pull request.

+📄 License
+This project is licensed under the MIT License.